Frequently Asked Questions with Dog Behaviourist, Nick Jones MA

 • Expert witness services: For legal cases involving dogs.

-What areas do I cover?
-Alpha Dog Behaviour is based in Bewdley, West Midlands.
 I primarily serve the West Midlands region and surrounding areas.
 Please contact me to confirm if I cover your specific location.

 The Consultation Process